Yandy Díaz Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.11 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).

-- Royals pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (88 total, 1.2 per game).

+- Greinke makes the start for the Royals, his 16th of the season.
+He is 1-7 with a 4.34 ERA and 58 strikeouts in 76 2/3 innings pitched.

+- His last time out came on Sunday against the Los Angeles Angels, when the righty threw five innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.